blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

 Mutations in HA and NA that alter host antibody binding sites and enable viruses to reinfect hosts should be under strong positive selection.
 We expect these strongly beneficial mutations to sweep through the global flu population at a rate that depends on the importance of their genetic background.
 To reduce the complexity of our analyses, we do not necessarily need to consider every possible amino acid mutation.
-For example, fewer than a quarter of HA's 566 amino acid sites are under positive selection [@bush-1999], undergone rapid sweeps [@shih-2007], or contributed to antigenic drift [@wolf-2006].
+For example, fewer than a quarter of HA's 566 amino acid sites are under positive selection [@bush-1999], have undergone rapid sweeps [@shih-2007], or contributed to antigenic drift [@wolf-2006].
-Not all of these sites contribute equally to antigenic drift [@koel-2013].
+Importantly, not all of these sites contribute equally to antigenic drift [@koel-2013].
 Additionally, the strong pressure for viruses to escape human immunity and the limited choices viruses have to escape likely constrain the space of antigenic phenotypes viruses can reach at any given time [@smith-2004; @bedford-2012].

-@koel-2013 experimentally confirmed that mutations at seven previously identified epitope sites could explain major antigenic drift events in recent history.

 Recently, researchers have built on this evidence to create formal predictive models of flu evolution.
 @neher-predicting-2014 used expectations from traveling wave models to define the "local branching index" (LBI) estimate of viral fitness.